-- [1] J. Li, M. Sung, J. Xu, and L. Li.
+- J. Li, M. Sung, J. Xu, and L. Li.
 "Large-Scale IP Traceback in High-Speed Internet: Practical Techniques and Theoretical Foundation," Proceedings of the IEEE Symposium on Security and Privacy, pp. 115-129, 2004. - [2] L. Buttyan, J. Hubaux, and S. Capkun, "A Formal Model of Rational Exchange and Its Application to the Analysis of Syverson's Protocol," Journal of Computer Security, Vol. 12, No. 3/4, pp. 551-588, 2004.

 The progress report is graded, and counts for 25% of your overall project grade.
-However, the most important part of the progress report is that I will review it quickly and make comments and suggestions on the report that I will return to you on Thursday, April 27.
+However, the most important part of the progress report is that I will review it quickly and provide comments and suggestions in a few days.
 This is where I tell you if you are going in the right direction, and give suggestions for things you should include for a good final report.
 Feel free to to turn in your progress report early, and I will get feedback to you as soon as I can.

-Complete Project (Due Thursday, May 9, at the final exam): This is when the full report is due.
+Complete Project (Due Thursday, May 3, at the final exam): This is when the full report is due.